I. General description of the legal consequences of divorce

 1. Judgment summons

-The judge has the power to make a new order for payment of the amount due or to commit your spouse to prison (according to Rule 87 of the Matrimonial Causes Rules ) if he or she cannot justify his or her failure to pay.
-If your spouse fails to attend the hearing, the court will adjourn the case to a further hearing.
-If he or she still fails to attend on the adjourned hearing, the judge can commit him or her to prison in his or her absence.
+Under the Examination Summons, the judge has the power to make a new order for payment of the amount due.
+If your spouse fails to attend the hearing, the court will adjourn the case to a further hearing and order your spouse to attend the adjourned hearing.
+If he or she still fails to attend on the adjourned hearing, the judge can issue an warrant of arrest against him or her.
+The bailiff will be ordered to arrest your spouse and bring him or her to the court.

 2. Attachment of income to satisfy order